A simple guide to Odata in MYOB AdvancedSee real-time data updates from MYOB Advanced through to Excel

 - Refresh data when opening the file – Enable this option to automatically refresh external data when you open the workbook.

 - Remove data from the external data range before saving the workbook – Enable this option to save the workbook with the query definition but without the external data.

 The remaining options are not available for these kinds of queries.

 Odata can also be accessed by other Microsoft Suite products, such as Power BI.
 Power BI is a data visualisation and analytics service.
 It allows you to create your own reports and dashboards with a simple interface.

 Similar to opening a data source in Excel, you can open an Odata source in Power BI and use the data to build dashboard widgets or graphs.

-From Power BI Desktop version, select Get Data, Odata Feed, enter the URL, provided the username and password and then select which Odata feed you wish:
+From the Power BI Desktop version, select Get Data, Odata Feed, enter the URL, provide the username and password and then select which Odata feed you wish:

 Select the table you wish: